acts-project/acts-project.github.io/docs/guides_developers.md

-# Developer Guidelines for ACTS
+# Developer Guidelines for Acts

 ## Writing thread-safe code

-ACTS aims to be readily usable from multi-threaded event reconstruction frameworks.
-To achieve this goal, all internal ACTS state should either be kept private to a thread or remain constant after initialization.
+Acts aims to be readily usable from multi-threaded event reconstruction frameworks.
+To achieve this goal, all internal Acts state should either be kept private to a thread or remain constant after initialization.
 This is supported by aiming at a strict discipline of const-correctness (i.e. data reached via a const pointer cannot be mutated), the only allowed exceptions being deferred initialization code which does not run in parallel such as the geometry building process.

 ### Const correctness